Post: How to Use HR Analytics for M&A Due Diligence: Mitigate Risk Before the Deal Closes

 Financial due diligence finds what the balance sheet shows.
 HR analytics finds what the balance sheet hides.
-The talent flight risk, cultural incompatibility, and compensation liabilities that destroy deal value post-merger are all visible in workforce data — if you know what to request, how to validate it, and what signals to prioritize.
-This guide gives you that framework, step by step, before the deal closes.
+The talent flight risk, cultural incompatibility, and compensation liabilities that destroy deal value post-merger are visible in workforce data — if you know what to request, how to validate it, and what signals to prioritize.

 Before You Start: Prerequisites, Tools, and Realistic Time Expectations

-HR analytics due diligence only works if you set the conditions correctly before the first data request goes out.
+HR analytics due diligence only works if you establish the right conditions before the first data request goes out.

 • Access level required: Formal NDA and data room access with permission to request raw HRIS exports, not summary reports.
 Summary reports are pre-filtered — you need the underlying records.